ggeorg0/life-assistant/README.md

 # Life Assistant Bot

 Life Assistant Bot is a Telegram bot designed to help me manage my daily tasks, calendar events, and other activities using Notion.
 You can copy and modify the code of this project to suit your needs.

-Feel free to fork it.
+## Motivation
+From my experience, the Notion mobile app works badly without an internet connection: if you try to add anything to your collections or edit some items, the information sometimes gets completely wiped out.
+The app is also very slow.
+As a result, it is very frustrating to even touch Notion on mobile.

+On the other hand, Telegram allows you to send messages if you are offline.
+The app will try to resend them multiple times until the connection is restored.
+And the bot uses this advantage.

+Furthermore, if you are adding some tasks through the bot and the Notion service is offline for some reason, the bot will try to resend the information later (with increasing time between retries).
+This significantly increases the chances for your data to be safely delivered.

+In addition, the bot offers extra features such as sending a daily summary of current tasks every morning and providing the university schedule.

 **⚠️ This project is archived because I no longer use Notion.**